crystaldba/postgres-mcp/README.md

-# Postgres Pro | MCP Server
+# Postgres Pro MCP Server

 [ [Quick Start](#quick-start) | [Intro Blog Post](https://www.crystaldba.ai/blog) | [Discord Server](https://discord.gg/4BEHC7ZM) ]

 ## Overview

-*Postgres Pro* is a Model Context Protocol (MCP) server that helps you query, analyze, optimize, and monitor your PostgreSQL databases.
+*Postgres Pro* is an open source Model Context Protocol (MCP) server built to support you and your AI agents throughout the entire development process—from initial coding, through testing and deployment, and to production tuning and maintenance.
-It allows AI assistants and agents such as Claude or Cursor to analyze query performance, recommend indexes, and perform health checks on your database.

-Postgres Pro provides support along the full software development lifecycle—from code generation through testing, deployment, and production maintenance and tuning.
+Postgres Pro does much more than wrap a database connection.
+For example, it provides:
+- Index tuning based on modern industrial-strength algorithms similar to those found in commercial databases.
+  It efficiently explores thousands of possible indexes to find the best solution for your workload.
+- Support for LLM-led indexing by providing “what if?” scenario analysis based on production data distributions and query patterns.
+- Standardized checklists for analyzing database health, ensuring trustworthy and repeatable results.

+Postgres Pro is under active development so this list will grow.

 *DEMO VIDEO PLACEHOLDER*